9 Critical Employee Engagement Metrics Every Company Should be Tracking

 • Do you feel recognized in a way that resonates with you?

-Another key employee engagement metric to cover in employee engagement surveys is whether or not your employees feel they have room to grow in their career.
-Although there have been trends like quiet quitting, that imply professional development isn't important to employees, research has shown otherwise.
+Another key employee engagement metric to cover in employee engagement surveys is whether or not your employees believe they have room to grow in their careers.
+Although there have been trends like quiet quitting, which imply professional development isn’t important to employees, research has shown otherwise.

-According to Pew research, a lack of opportunities for advancement is one of the top reasons people quit their jobs in 2022.
-Career growth is directly tied to employees' sense of autonomy - a critical aspect of occupational wellness.
+According to Pew Research, a lack of opportunities for advancement is one of the top reasons people quit their jobs in 2022.
+Career growth is directly tied to employees’ sense of autonomy - a critical aspect of occupational wellness.
+Performance metrics can be used to track progress and identify opportunities for career advancement, helping both employees and organizations measure growth effectively.

 Example Career Growth Survey Questions: